xiaojie-qian/House-and-Urban-development/README.md

 - Interpret the impact of various variables included in your model on the market value of housing units.
   - Managerial meanings
   - which factors play an important role?

+### 4. Predict future market value for the same properties.

 <br>